How To Feed A Loon

 Tried this recipe?
 Take a Picture!Mention @HowToFeedALoon or tag #HowToFeedALoon!

-POST UPATE NOTE: This recipe was originally post in January, 2014, but was updated with recipe improvements, new photography, and awesome video in September, 2019.
+POST UPDATE NOTE: This recipe was originally published in January 2014, but was updated with recipe improvements, new photography, and awesome video in September 2019.

 Comments